 Recently, I heard about a man who was checking out Jesus.
 He was searching the Old Testament prophets about the Messiah.
-He was investigating historical statements about Christ that prove He existed, that He really walked this earth.
+He was investigating historical statements about Christ that prove He existed.
+He really walked this earth.
 He was reading the New Testament claims about Christ and increasingly he was convinced that Jesus in fact was God.
 Then he hit a snag.
 He read a passage that caused him to start asking questions.
 All of a sudden he panicked inside because he discovered that the Bible said he was a sinner.
 The Bible said that he needed forgiveness of his sins.
 The Bible said that he wasn’t like our holy God, that he didn’t measure up at all and needed to have his sins forgiven.
 So he started asking people, “Can I really go to heaven if I do not receive Jesus Christ?”
 He talked to one religious authority who told him that God was a fair God.
 The implication was that God would let him into heaven.
 God was “fair.”
 All I could think about was the end of Hebrews 2:2 where we are warned, “And you will receive a just reward.”
 The emphasis is on the word “just.”
 God is fair.
 God is righteously fair.
 God is absolutely fair.
 Yes, God is fair.
 That is a true statement.
-He does not have a distorted concept of being fair as we have.
-Our concept of being is fair is a permissive fair.
+He does not have a distorted concept of being fair as we do.
+Our concept of being fair is a permissiveness fair.

 Another religious person once said, “Well, all good people ultimately will go to Heaven.”
 Well, that is not true either!
 Jesus has already said that that is not true.
 Jesus is the authority.
 He is our God.
 He has already said that that is not true.
 With that he started to drift.
 He started to ignore what the Bible had to say.
 He started trusting some men but not what God had to say.
 He believed that God was fair and so when he stands before God, if his works aren’t good enough to get him into heaven, he will ask God to just annihilate his soul so that he will not have to live in eternal punishment.
 The man had another option.
 If that was unacceptable to God, then he would pick salvation.
 Then he would choose to believe in Jesus Christ.
 Well, I’m glad that he has his plans all figured out, but he has ignored something really important.